It’s time to talk mortgage rate shopping, which has become an absolute must in 2023.

 Of course, you won’t know that unless you take the time to see what’s out there.

 Below are 10 tips aimed at helping you better navigate the home loan shopping experience and ideally save some money.

 1. Advertised mortgage rates generally include points and are best-case scenario

-So if your loan amount is $200,000, and the rate is 3.75% with 1 point, you have to pay $2,000 to get that rate.
+So if your loan amount is $200,000, and the rate is 5.5% with 1 point, you have to pay $2,000 to get that rate.

 It’s important to understand that you’re not always comparing apples to apples if you look at interest rate alone.

-Additionally, these advertised mortgage rates are typically best-case scenario, meaning they expect you to have a 760+ credit score and a 20% down payment.
+Additionally, these advertised mortgage rates are typically best-case scenario, meaning they expect you to have a 780+ credit score and a minimum 20% down payment.